JhouLab/Pi5WebcamRecorder/README.md

 ![img.png](extra/screenshot.png)

-The position of each camera in the grid will match the physical USB port position as follows:
+Cameras plugged into any of the four USB ports will show up on the screen in the following positions:

     -------------
     |  1  |  2  |